BarrierBench: Evaluating Large Language Models for Safety Verification in Dynamical Systems: Abstract

-To evaluate this capability, we introduce \emph{BarrierBench}, a benchmark of 100 dynamical systems spanning linear, nonlinear, discrete-time, and continuous-time settings, including 68 controlled systems that require barrier--controller co-synthesis.
-Our experiments assess not only the effectiveness of LLM-guided barrier synthesis but also the utility of \emph{retrieval-augmented generation (RAG)} and \emph{agentic coordination strategies} in improving its reliability and performance.
-Across these tasks, the framework achieves more than 90\% success in generating valid certificates and demonstrates structural diversity ranging from simple quadratics to high-order coupled polynomials.
-By releasing \textsc{BarrierBench} and the accompanying toolchain, we aim to establish a \emph{community testbed} for advancing the integration of language-based reasoning with formal verification in dynamical systems.
+To evaluate this capability, we introduce \emph{BarrierBench}, a benchmark of 100 dynamical systems spanning linear, nonlinear, discrete-time, and continuous-time settings, including 68 controlled systems that require barrier-controller co-synthesis.
+Our experiments assess not only the effectiveness of LLM-guided barrier synthesis but also the value of \emph{retrieval-augmented generation (RAG)} and \emph{agentic coordination strategies} in improving reliability and performance.
+Across these tasks, the framework achieves over 90\% success in generating valid certificates and demonstrates structural diversity, ranging from simple quadratic forms to high-order coupled polynomials.
+By releasing \textsc{BarrierBench} with the accompanying toolchain, we aim to establish a \emph{community testbed} for advancing the integration of language-based reasoning with formal verification for dynamical systems.
 The benchmark is publicly available at \url{https://hycodev.com/dataset/barrierbench}.

 \keywords{Barrier Certificates \and LLMs \and Safety Verification \and Benchmarking and Reproducibility}